w-hc/lietorch/README.md

 This is a CPU-only fork of Zachary Teed's wonderful LieTorch Library.
-It's intended for use as classroom instructional materials, and students are not assumed to have GPU-enabled machines.
+It's intended for use as classroom instructional materials, and students are not expected to have GPU-enabled machines.

 ## Introduction